campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 I understand that character models and textures keep increasing in complexity, which eats into the resolution and graphics budget.
 And I also understand that there's marketing pressure to increase image fidelity over image fluidity, as it's hard to convey 120FPS via static screenshots.

-Regardless, overpromising and underdelivering is not a new trend in this space.
+Regardless, over-promising and under-delivering is not a new trend in this space.
 I vaguely recall being promised 1080p/60FPS as far back as the 360/PS3 generation, so it's slightly hilarious, and a little frustrating, that both Microsoft and Sony are promising 4K/120FPS when they haven't been able to deliver anything NEAR that this generation.

 In short, keep your expectations low.
 Expect games to be rendered **up to** 4K/120hz, but for the majority of them to render far below that for the majority of the time, save for a few first-party, big-budget titles.